JardaniWorld/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script executes to print unique words once
+This script executes to find a particular word